Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Experiments

 \subsubsection{Analysis on Cross-references}

 Figure~\ref{fig:attn_map} shows attention map examples identified by the multi-modal FE of MATRN.
-As can be seen, visual and semantic features refer to their own modality as well as interact with each other.
+At each attention map, the top-left and the bottom-right show the uni-modal attentions referring to their uni-modal features and the others provide the cross attentions between two different modalities.
+As can be seen in the examples, visual and semantic features refer to their own modality as well as interact with each other.